oneconvergence/dkube-examples/readme.md

    - **Payload URL:** The url will be provided based on your system
    - **Content Type:** `application/json`
    - Select `Just the push event`
+   - Ensure that the `Active` checkbox is checked
  - `Add Webhook`

 ### Edit and Commit File in Repo